Poojabharathi17/C-Programs/README.md

 Here, in this repository, you can find all the programs that I have solved using C language.
-So, this will show how consistent I am and motivate me to solve programs daily.
+So, this will show how consistent I am and it will motivate me to solve programs daily.